jacobdbt2100/Supply-Chain-Service-Level-Tracking-Analysis/README.md

 4. Added three binary features (on-time, in-full, on-time-in-full) to "fact_order_lines".
 On-time records 1 for all timely deliveries but 0 for delayed deliveries.
 In-full records 1 for deliveries made in full and 0 for incomplete delivery per order.
 On-time-in-full records 0 for a delivery that is both on time and in full but records 0 when any of the two (on-time, in-full) is 0.
 5. Created a VIEW from the cleaned "fact_order_lines" table and saved as "fact_order_lines_view".
 6. Furthermore, another VIEW, "fact_orders_aggregate_view" was created from "fact_order_lines_view" to aggregate orders base on "order_id" and "customer_id" with the "order_placement_date" as an aedded feature to relate to the date (calendar) table.
 This view groups many order lines into a single entity.
 If one of the order lines is not fulfilled, the result is 0, while 1 means all line items are delivered.
 On-time is 1 only when all line items are delivered on time, otherwise, 0.
 In-full is 1 only when all line items are delivered in full, otherwise, 0.
 On-time-in-full is 1 only when both on-time and in-full are 1 each, otherwise, 0.
+7. Four TABLES and two VIEWS were imported into Power BI for visualisation.

 ## Skills:
 - SQL: schema design, data extraction, transformation, modelling, and loading, PostgreSQL